nicolasbrandao/task-manager/README.md

 - [Click here](https://task-manager-nicolasbrandao.vercel.app/) to go the live demo

+**Connection with the back-end might take a few seconds on the first try**

-## ⚙️ How To Use
+## ⚙️ Usage

-- Create a new task:
+- Create a new task
   - Create a new task by just filling up the input forms `Title` and `Description` and clicking on the `+` button
   - Title and Description are required
   - Title has maximum characters limit of 22 and description of 80
 - Edit an existing task
-  - Edit tasks by clink on the pencil icon and changing the fields
+  - Edit tasks by clicking on the pencil icon and changing the fields
   - Save the changes to the DB clicking on save
 - Remove an existing task
   - Simply click on the remove icon to remove a task
-- Search tasks by title matching
+- Search tasks
   - Search for a task by just typing your query into the searching field
   - The search is done by matching the query and tasks titles